-Gas Pipeline Network in California
+Gas/Common Carrier Pipeline Network in California

 California is controlled by 4 main natural gas utility companies: Pacific Gas and Electric (PG&E), Southern California Gas (SoCalGas), San Diego Gas and Electric (SDG&E), and Southwest Gas.
 The backbone of the interstate pipelines, however, are controlled by PG&E in the north and SoCalGas in the south.
 Traditionally, the pipelines are composed of rigid steel, though new pipelines are incorporating flexible plastic and corrugated stainless steel.
 Through the pipeline, the gas flows from a high-pressure main line to low pressure local pipes, and this pressure can be adjusted to allow for storage of the gas during periods of low demand.
 The gas flows along the backbone until it is delivered into the local transmission where it passes through a gate station upon reaching a local gas utility.
 The current natural gas distribution system in the United States is composed of 318,000 miles of high volume, high pressure lines feeding into more than 2.2 million miles of the Local Distribution Company (LDC) networks that deliver gas to residential and business customers.

 Renewable natural gas, if cleaned appropriately, can be injected into the pipelines in the same manner as the natural gas that is produced from geologic formations.
-However, the pipeline injection of landfill-derived RNG was illegal for almost 30 years; California AB 1900 lifted that restriction in 2012.
-Although the ban was lifted, the gas quality standards that were implemented left California as the state with the most stringent standards.
+However, the pipeline injection of landfill-derived RNG was illegal for almost 30 years; California Assembly Bill 1900 (AB 1900) legislation sponsored by the Coalition for Renewable Natural Gas (RNG Coalition) and signed into law by Governor Jerry Brown in 2012, lifted that restriction and promulgated updated human healthy and safety, and pipeline safety and integrity requirements.
+Although the ban was lifted, the gas quality standards that were implemented by California’s Public Utilities Commission (CPUC) – regarding siloxanes and minimum heating value in particular - rendered California as the state with the most stringent standards.

-California is unique compared to other states in how the pipelines that run through the state are owned by LDCs rather than the transmission companies who own the pipelines elsewhere.
-Because LDCs in California own both the pipelines and the gas that is physically being transmitted across their networks, such local companies are much more attentive to ensuring safety standards for their customers; this is in comparison to the states where the transmission companies who own the pipelines differ from the utilities who own the gas.
+California is unique compared to other states in how the pipelines that run through the state are owned by Local Distribution Companies (LDCs) rather than the transmission companies who own the pipelines elsewhere.
+Because LDCs in California own both the pipelines and the gas that is physically being transmitted across their networks, they are much more attentive to ensuring safety standards for their customers; this is in comparison to the states where the transmission companies who own the pipelines differ from the utilities who own the gas.
 This leads to more stringent pipeline injection standards in California where the LDCs are directly selling and transferring the gas to the consumers.